ray-x/nvim/README.md

 - Telescope + Vim-Clap

   One of the best plugin for search anything.
 I used it to replace fzf, leaderF, leaderP, defx, Ag/Ack/Rg, yank(ring), project management. undolist and many more.
-Telescope is awesome, only issue is it is slower in large project.
+Telescope is awesome, only issue is performance.

 - nvim-lsp with [navigator.lua](https://github.com/ray-x/navigator.lua)